Electrician Gloves

 Safety First with Electricity

-Selecting rubber-insulating gloves is simple, as they usually come with a color-coded label on the cuff informing you of the maximum voltage they can protect you against.
-It would be best to ensure that the number on the label is greater than the voltage of the equipment you will be working on.
-Most Insulating rubber gloves will do an effective job of protecting you against electrical shock.
+Selecting rubber-insulating gloves is simple.
+They usually have a color-coded label on the cuff informing you of the maximum voltage they can protect against.
+It is best to ensure that the number on the label is greater than the voltage of the equipment you will be working on.
+Most Insulating rubber gloves effectively protect against electrical shock.

 Leather protectors can be used with rubber gloves to provide complete protection against an electrical current and the damage the rubber gloves may go through when working with energized electrical equipment.